Mediation Is Key For Your Bank Account

 “I explain to them the cost of the trial and how strong their case is,” Wittliff said.
 “While I generally do not give the odds of winning, I will let them know if the law is on their side on an issue or not.”

 Before mediation begins, it is crucial the attorney and client are on the same page.
 Wittliff advises starting with the easiest issue and working your way towards the harder ones.
 The client should be on the same page as the attorney regarding issues discussed.
-Adding in issues or refusing to discuss issues in mediation is a quick way to get the other party to walk away.
+Adding in issues or refusing to discuss issues in divorce mediation is a quick way to get the other party to walk away.
 Consequently, this will not reach a compromise, which is the whole point of the process.

 “Start with the easiest issues and work your way towards the harder ones,” Wittliff said.
 “Once the dam is broken and we get our first agreement, the rest come easier.”